 The legend of Lasseter’s lost reef is one Australia’s most enduring legends

-The legend of Lasseter’s lost gold reef is one of Australia’s most famous legends.
+The legend of Lasseter’s lost gold reef is one of Australia’s most famous and talked about legends.

 Harold Lasseter claimed to have discovered a fabulously rich reef of gold in Central Australia with gold “as thick as plums in a pudding”.